TeamIRI/darkshield-api-demos/cassandra/README.md

 # DarkShield API: Search/Masking text and blobs in Apache Cassandra

-This example demonstrates the use of the *darkshield* API to search and mask values in Apache Cassandra.
+This example demonstrates the use of the *darkshield-nosql* API to search and mask values in Apache Cassandra.
 An Apache Cassandra node must be accessible on the localhost at port 9042.
-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and *darkshield-files* plugins installed.
+To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield*,  *darkshield-files*, and *darkshield-nosql* plugins installed.

+Additionally, an accessible instance of Cassandra must be running.
+Credentials to access Cassandra can be configured in the credentials.json file.

 The example will find and mask the following: